 A 256GB version is available, too, as is one with cellular connectivity.
 We’d anticipate a price rise for the new model if some of the rumours below turn out to be true – but we still think it will be a mid-price slate.

-iPad Mini 6 design – A new size with familiar looks
+iPad Mini 6 design and size – A new size with familiar looks

 - Dummy models show a very similar look